ndaversa/hubot-github-bot/README.md

 ###Configuration
 - `HUBOT_GITHUB_TOKEN` - Github Application Token
+- `HUBOT_GITHUB_WEBHOOK_SECRET` - Optional, if you are using webhooks and have a secret set this for additional security checks on payload delivery
 - `HUBOT_GITHUB_URL` - Set this value if you are using Github Enterprise   default: `https://api.github.com`
 - `HUBOT_GITHUB_ORG` - Github Organization Name (the one in the url)
 - `HUBOT_GITHUB_REPOS_MAP` eg.`"{"web":"frontend","android":"android","ios":"ios","platform":"web"}"`